-The ash veneer table surface and solid birch legs add a warm, natural feeling to your room
+The table surface in ash veneer and legs in solid birch give a warm, natural feeling to your room

-Ash is a naturally durable material.
-The surface has been made even more hard-wearing by a protective coat of lacquer, which also helps it keep its natural wood feel.
+Ash is a naturally hardwearing material.
+The surface has been made even more durable by a protective coat of lacquer, which also helps it keep its natural wood feel.

-Easy to assemble as each leg has only one screw.
+Easy to assemble as each leg has only one fitting.